hmrc/vat-service-guide/source/documentation/set-up.html.md

 <br>
 <div class="video"><iframe width="560" height="315" src="https://www.youtube.com/embed/scHXKhu4QnI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-### Link existing VAT clients
+## Link existing VAT clients

+After an agent creates an agent services account, they link their existing VAT clients to the account.
+Once a client subscribes to VAT MTD, the agent can:

+  * view the client's data
+  * submit updates on their behalf to us at HMRC

 <img src="figures/link-existing-vat-clients.png" alt="Link existing VAT clients process diagram" border="1px"; style="width:500px;" />

 <a href="figures/link-existing-vat-clients.png" target="blank">Open the link existing VAT clients process diagram in a new tab</a>

-1. Agent starts journey to to add existing clients
+1. Agent starts journey to add existing clients
 2. Agent signs in to Government Gateway account with agent credentials for existing clients
 3. Agent enters agency account number and their SA UTR or CTR
 4. Connection to existing clients is confirmed for that Government Gateway account
 5. Agent repeats the process with next Government Gateway account that has existing clients until all clients are linked

-After an agent creates an agent services account, they link their existing VAT clients to the account.
-When a client subscribes to MTD, the agent can:

-  * view the client's data
-  * submit updates to HMRC

-To link their existing VAT clients to the agent services account the agent must:
+To link existing VAT clients to their agent services account the agent must:

-  * sign in with each Government Gateway ID that is currently used to access HMRC online services.
-If an agent currently has ten Government Gateway IDs they must do this ten times.
+  * sign in with each existing Government Gateway ID that is currently used to access HMRC online services.
+For example, if an agent currently has ten Government Gateway IDs they must do this ten times.
-  * submit their firm's SA or CT UTR and agent reference number.
+  * submit their agency's SA or CT UTR and agent reference number.
 This links existing VAT clients linked to a particular Government Gateway ID to the new Agent services account.

-We encourage software developers to ensure their agency businesses or agents are aware of the service and give links to more information.
+We encourage software developers to ensure their agency users are aware of the service and give links to more information.

 ## Link new VAT client

-After an agency has created a new Agent services account, they must get authority from each new client they want to represent for MTD.
-To do this an agent must send a digital request to each new client.
-The client can accept or reject the request digitally.
+After an agent creates an agent services account, they must get authority from each new client they want to represent.
+To do this an agent must send an email request to each new client.
+The client can accept or decline the request digitally.
-To add a client:
+To link a new client:

 1. The agent:
-  * clicks the link for adding a client
+  * clicks the agent services account link to ask a client to authorise them
   * gives the client’s information
-  * sends a direct request to the client
+  * sends an email request to the client

 2. The client:
   * receives email from the agent and clicks on the link to begin the process
-  * logs in with Government Gateway account and completes identity checks
+  * logs in with their Government Gateway account and completes identity checks
-  * accepts or rejects the agent asking to represent them
+  * accepts or declines the agent asking to represent them

-3. The agent is updated with the client's response.
-If the client accepts, we disclose the client's MTDfB-VAT data to their agent.
+3. The agent gets an update on the client's response.
+If they accepted, we disclose the client's VAT data to their agent.

 <img src="figures/agent-links-new-vat.png" alt="Agent links new VAT clients process diagram" border="1px"; style="width:500px;" />